P-mir/Assess/README.md

 # ASSESS (Automated SignalS Evaluation Service System)

- ASSESS allows you to assess the signal in your dataset, Identify the important variables and deploy your model in seconds.
+ASSESS allows you to assess the signal in your dataset, identify the important variables and deploy your model in seconds.

 ## Demo

 [![Watch the demo](assets/thumbnail.PNG)](
 https://user-images.githubusercontent.com/34417947/113521205-429bb380-9598-11eb-8508-48edd8b7127b.mp4)